 I am a PhD candidate in the Department of English and Comparative Literary Studies.
-My PhD thesis, titled 'Kinaesthetic Bodies in Contemporary Literature', considers how contemporary literary texts from the Caribbean, South Korea, Nigeria, Japan, U.S., U.K., and India represent the resisting bodily movements of people who are marginalised under globalisation.
-I show how such body movement can be registered as narrative force - what I call 'bodily kinaesthetics'.
+My PhD thesis, titled 'Kinaesthetic Bodies in Contemporary Literature', considers how contemporary literary texts from the Caribbean, South Korea, Nigeria, Japan, U.S., U.K., and India represent the resistance practices of people who are marginalised under globalisation.
+I show how we can understand the effects of such practices by way of bodily kinaesthesia.
 Reading these texts with kinaesthetic awareness of such bodily movements will help us understand how these people enact agency and resistance in a world that systemically moves against them.
 My thesis is supervised by Dr Rashmi Varma and Prof Thomas Docherty.

 I also write fiction.
 I was a Finalist in the InkTears Short Story Competition (April 2013) for my short story 'Oysters', which was shortlisted as one of the top 12 out of 500 entries.
 I was also the Editorial and Production Director of Read Me Anthology, a university-funded, published young adult fiction anthology that resulted in a book launch event at Waterstones Coventry and two of our writers being contacted by literary agents (January - August 2013).